Sakura-ku, Saitama

 Sakura-ku (桜区, Sakura-ku) is one of ten wards of the city of Saitama, in Saitama Prefecture, Japan, and is located in the southwestern part of the city.

 Population

-As of 1 March 2021, the ward had an estimated population of 95,829 and a population density of 5,100 persons per km².
+As of 1 March 2021, the ward had an estimated population of 95,829 and a population density of 5,100 persons per km^{2}.
 Its total area was 18.64 sqkm.

 Geography

 Sakura Ward is located in the far southwestern corner of Saitama City on the floodplain of the Arakawa River and the Kamo River.